 The Parent Company has a funded, noncontributory, defined benefit retirement plans covering substantially all regular employees while DDCP and Shipside, Inc. have unfunded benefit retirement plans.
 Benefits are dependent on the years of service and the respective employee's compensation.
 The defined retirement benefit obligation is determined using the projected unit credit method.
-There was no plan termination, curtailment or settlement for the years ended December 31, 2022, 2021 and 2020.
+There were no plan terminations, curtailment or settlement for the years ended December 31, 2020, 2019 and 2018.